trevisanj/aosss/README.md

 #<a name=S2></a>2 Programs Available

-:bulb: To print a list of all command-line tools, run `ao3s-programs.py`
+:bulb: To print a list of all command-line tools, run `aosss-programs.py`

 Graphical applications:
-  - `ao3s-wavelength-chart.py` -- Draws a [wavelength] x [various stacked information] chart
+  - `aosss-wavelength-chart.py` -- Draws a [wavelength] x [various stacked information] chart

 Command-line tools:
-  - `ao3s-create-spectrum-lists.py` -- Create several .splist files, grouping spectra by their wavelength vector
+  - `aosss-create-spectrum-lists.py` -- Create several .splist files, grouping spectra by their wavelength vector
-  - `ao3s-create-websim-report.py` -- Creates report for a given set of WEBSIM-COMPASS output files
+  - `aosss-create-websim-report.py` -- Creates report for a given set of WEBSIM-COMPASS output files
-  - `ao3s-get-compass.py` -- Downloads a number of Websim-Compass simulations
+  - `aosss-get-compass.py` -- Downloads a number of Websim-Compass simulations
-  - `ao3s-programs.py` -- Lists all programs available with `ao3s` package
+  - `aosss-programs.py` -- Lists all programs available with `aosss` package